 Selected by Oakland Raiders in the third round (81st overall) of the 2014 NFL Draft, May 9, 2014.

-COLLEGE: Played four seasons at Mississippi State, becoming one of the most decorated offensive lineman in school history…Started all 52 games of his career at left guard…Two-time All-American selection and a two-time first-team All-SEC recipient…Started all 13 games at left guard as a senior and did not give up a sack the entire season…Earned first-team All-SEC honors by the league coaches and Associated Press for the second straight year…Named second-team All-American by Walter Camp, USA Today and Athlon Sports…Awarded the Cornerly Trophy as the top collegiate player in the state of Mississippi and also claimed the Kent Hull Award as the top offensive lineman in Mississippi…Paved the way for an MSU offense that shattered school records in total yards, first downs and yards per game…Earned SEC Offensive Lineman of the Week honors three times and became just the second MSU offensive lineman in school history to receive the honor two or more times…On the road at No. 11 Texas A&M, helped MSU gain 556 yards of total offense…Started all 13 games at left guard as a junior…Earned First-Team All-SEC honors by the AP and Phil Steele and second-team honors by the SEC Coaches and ESPN.com…Named to the Phil Steele and FoxSportsNext All-America Second Team, as well as earning honorable mention All-America honors from Sports Illustrated and Pro Football Weekly…Part of an offensive line that gave up the second-fewest sacks in the SEC (29th nationally) and did not personally give up a sack all season…Blocked for the SEC Offensive Player of the Week QB Tyler Russell in the SEC-opening win against Auburn…Started all 13 games at left guard as a sophomore…Named to the AP and Rivals.com All-SEC Second-Team, as well as the Rivals.com Sophomore All-American team…Blocked for a RB Vick Ballard, who finished fourth in the SEC in rushing, while giving up the fifth-fewest sacks in the league…Helped the 2011 squad reach the top 10 in school history for single-season marks in passing touchdowns, passing completions, total yards and first downs…Blocked for an offense that scored 50-plus points twice in the same season for the first time since 1914, and only the third time in school history…Started all 13 games at left guard as a redshirt freshman…Named SEC All-Freshman selection by the coaches…Helped pave the way for the Bulldog rushing attack that averaged 214.8 yards per game, 16th in the country and second-highest average in the SEC…Helped the Bulldogs rush for over 200 yards seven different times…Redshirted his true freshman year in 2009.
+COLLEGE: Played four seasons at Mississippi State, becoming one of the most decorated offensive lineman in school history…Started all 52 games of his career at left guard…Two-time All-American selection and a two-time first-team All-SEC recipient…Started all 13 games at left guard as a senior…Earned first-team All-SEC honors by the league coaches and Associated Press for the second straight year…Named second-team All-American by Walter Camp, USA Today and Athlon Sports…Awarded the Cornerly Trophy as the top collegiate player in the state of Mississippi and also claimed the Kent Hull Award as the top offensive lineman in Mississippi…Paved the way for an MSU offense that shattered school records in total yards, first downs and yards per game…Earned SEC Offensive Lineman of the Week honors three times and became just the second MSU offensive lineman in school history to receive the honor two or more times…Started all 13 games at left guard as a junior…Earned first-team All-SEC honors by the AP and Phil Steele and second-team honors by the SEC Coaches and ESPN.com…Named to the Phil Steele and FoxSportsNext All-American Second Team, as well as earning honorable mention All-American honors from Sports Illustrated and Pro Football Weekly…Part of an offensive line that gave up the second-fewest sacks in the SEC (29th nationally) and did not personally give up a sack all season…Started all 13 games at left guard as a sophomore…Named to the AP and Rivals.com All-SEC Second Team, as well as the Rivals.com Sophomore All-American team…Blocked for RB Vick Ballard, who finished fourth in the SEC in rushing, while giving up the fifth-fewest sacks in the league…Helped the 2011 squad reach the top 10 in school history for single-season marks in passing touchdowns, passing completions, total yards and first downs…Blocked for an offense that scored 50-plus points twice in the same season for the first time since 1914, and only the third time in school history…Started all 13 games at left guard as a redshirt freshman…Named an SEC All-Freshman selection by the coaches…Helped pave the way for the Bulldog rushing attack that averaged 214.8 yards per game, 16th in the country and second-highest average in the SEC…Helped the Bulldogs rush for over 200 yards seven different times…Redshirted his true freshman year in 2009.